DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step4.md

 `kubectl get pods`{{execute T1}}

-Once all pods are in a ready status, you can proceed to the next step.
+Once all pods are in a running status, you can proceed to the next step.